arthurleemartinez/calculators/README.md

-# calculators
+# Calculators
 Collection of simple, specialized-calculators.
 # Directory
-1. "crossmultiplication.py": Useful for determining if a cash-back rewards credit card is worth the annual fee.
+1. "justify_credit_card_annual_fee.py.py": Useful for determining if a cash-back rewards credit card is worth the annual fee.